 What is a turtle or a tortoise ?

-With nearly 40% of your bodyweight on your back at all times and in a world which moves at breakneck speed, slow down and experience life at a tortoise’s pace !
+With nearly 40% of your bodyweight on your back at all time and in a world which lives at high speed, let yourself slow down and live at the same rhythm as a tortoise!